Regent Granite

 Quartz Heat Resistance

-Quartz countertops ARE NOT heat proof, chemical proof or fracture proof in any form.
+Quartz countertops ARE NOT heatproof, chemical proof or fracture proof in any form.
 To maintain the beauty of your quartz countertop, DO NOT place hot skillets or roasting pans directly onto the surface.
-Also, be aware of the potential damage to the surface by heat generating appliances such as electric grills or crockpots.
-We recommend the use of pot holders and hot pads to prevent heating the top.
-As with any natural stone, certain exposure to heat may cause cracks due to thermal shock.
+Also, be aware of the potential damage to the surface by heat generating appliances such as electric grills or crock-pots.
+We recommend the use of pot holders (one word) and hot pads to prevent heating the top.
+As with any stone, certain exposure to heat may cause cracks due to thermal shock.

 Cuts Or Scratches on a Quartz Countertop